Skip to content

 Tower of Hanoi Problem

-In both merge sorting and building binary trees, we decompose the original problem into two subproblems, each half the size of the original problem.
+In both merge sort and binary tree construction, we break the original problem into two subproblems, each half the size of the original problem.
 However, for the Tower of Hanoi, we adopt a different decomposition strategy.

 Question

-Given three pillars, denoted as A, B, and C. Initially, pillar A is stacked with \(n\) discs, arranged in order from top to bottom from smallest to largest.
+We are given three pillars, denoted as A, B, and C. Initially, pillar A has \(n\) discs, arranged from top to bottom in ascending size.
 Our task is to move these \(n\) discs to pillar C, maintaining their original order (as shown in the figure below).
-The following rules must be followed during the disc movement process:
+The following rules apply during the movement:

-1. A disc can only be picked up from the top of a pillar and placed on top of another pillar.
+1. A disc can be removed only from the top of a pillar and must be placed on the top of another pillar.

 2. Only one disc can be moved at a time.